miadabdi/U20/README.md

 -   Multer as uploading functionality
 -   Nodemailer as mail sender
 -   Pug as server-side rendering
--   It support oAuth 2.0 for Google and Github
+-   It supports oAuth 2.0 for Google and Github
+-   It supports two-step authentication
 -   And security packages

 # License